Scalr/agent-helm/charts/agent-job/README.md

 ## Overview

-The `agent-job` Helm chart deploys a [Scalr Agent](https://docs.scalr.io/docs/agent-pools) that uses a job-based architecture for executing Terraform/OpenTofu infrastructure tasks in Kubernetes.
+The `agent-job` Helm chart deploys a [Scalr Agent](https://docs.scalr.io/docs/agent-pools) that uses a job-based architecture to execute IaC tasks in Kubernetes.

 The chart consists of two Kubernetes resources: **[agent](#agent)** and **[agent task](#agent-task)**.